Life's Hard and Then You Die

 Life's Hard and Then You Die is the debut album by the British band It's Immaterial, released in September 1986.
 The album was released several months after the single "Driving Away from Home (Jim's Tune)" reached the top twenty on the UK Singles Chart, and spent three weeks on the UK Albums Chart, peaking at number 62.

+The album's lead single "Ed's Funky Diner" had been initially released in October 1985, although it failed to chart.
+It was re-released in 1986 after the success of "Driving Away from Home", although again failed to make the top 40, peaking at No. 65.

 Critical reception

 Simon Braithwaite of Smash Hits wrote that Life's Hard and Then You Die shows that It's Immaterial "write jolly good pop songs.
 In fact everything else here is just as inspired and original as their recent hit."
 In a retrospective review, Michael Sutton of AllMusic wrote, "Musically, the LP is all over the place – new wave, country, blues, folk, and synth pop.
 Somehow the smorgasbord of styles works, because the band members aren't being eclectic just for the sake of it; they simply have a wide canvas, keeping the album fresh from beginning to end."
 Reviewing the 30th anniversary edition for Classic Pop, Paul Lester stated that "its mordant title and lyrics were at odds with its eclectic music, ranging from chanson-style pop and Pogues-style Irish knees-ups to flamenco and mariachi.
 By turns thoughtful and danceable, Life's Hard... is something of a lost treasure."
 C60 Low Noise wrote, "This is an intelligent and extremely well-realised album that belies its simplistic origins.
-For those of you who are genuinely moved by soaring harmonised vocals (courtesy of The Christians), ironic folk rendition, rolling Spanish guitars and tongue-in-cheek meanderings, I would seriously recommend this to you."
+For those of you who are genuinely moved by soaring harmonised vocals (courtesy of the Christians), ironic folk rendition, rolling Spanish guitars and tongue-in-cheek meanderings, I would seriously recommend this to you."
 Dave Schulps at Trouserpress.com wrote, "A fascinating musical hybrid that touches variously on synth-pop, atmospheric art-rock, recitation and a unique brand of English country music.
 It may remind you of early OMD".
 The Guardian described the album as being "awash with influences from new wave to music hall."